57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Contracts (Part 2)/README.md

 }
 ```

-Solana’s built-in logging (`sol_log`, Anchor `msg!`) is printf-style text in transaction logs.
-Fine for debugging; poor for indexed queries.
-Parsers often scrape whole logs instead of filtering by type.
+Solana’s built-in logging functions (`sol_log`, Anchor’s `msg!`) output printf-style text into transaction logs.
+While this works fine for debugging, it is terrible for indexing queries.
+Parsers typically have to scrape the entire log rather than filtering by type.

 Anchor’s `#[event]` wraps a struct and serializes it into logs (often Base64) so clients can parse something closer to an EVM event.